 I start to strip my life down to the strictly necessary.
 Although I’ve been culling my material possessions for months, I realise I still have a lot that can go.
 I keep only what I need or truly love, and soon my entire single wardrobe is only half-occupied, and it surprises me how little I really need, even for all 4 seasons.
 This wardrobe was full not so long ago, not only with my clothes, but Fred’s too, and it’s kind of odd how quickly that life, that love, now feels so far away.
 After he left, I had marvelled at all the space left for me, and now I wonder at all the space I’ll be leaving behind too.

 Everything I’m not taking with me I list for sale, except for a pile of my treasured books, journals and film cameras.
-I feel lighter and freer then ever before and excitement takes root and grows as I prepare for living a life with no fixed address – the kind of life I’d dreamt of for so long.
+I feel lighter and freer then ever before and excitement takes root and grows as I prepare for this new phase.

 The day finally comes when I book my ticket, and oh I can hardly contain myself, but the romantic in me wins and I manage to wait 4 days to give Raul the good news on his birthday.
 I send him a video, wishing him a happy birthday and telling him I have a present for him, a present that he’ll have to pick up at the airport on the 18th and although I can’t witness his live reaction he later tells me that he shrieked with surprise and delight and dropped to his knees, crying and thanking the universe.